 8. Is the item earning its keep in your home?
 Does the item add value to your life?

 In order to stay in your space, an item should add value to your life.
-Everything we own requires our time and energy.
-We must buy it, look after it, clean it, maintain it, store it, etc. With this in mind, is this item adding enough value to your life to earn its keep?
+Everything we own requires some of our time and energy.
+We must buy it, look after it, clean it, maintain it, store it, look for it, etc. With this in mind, is this item adding enough value to your life to earn its keep?

 9. Would you buy this item again if you didn’t already own it and saw it in a store?